sofblocks/sofblocks.github.io/_posts/blog/2022-11-05-sophos-azuread-sso.md

 ### New Azure App Registration
 After logging into the Azure Portal, navigate to Azure AD and App registrations, then click new registration as seen in the screenshot shown below.

 ![upload-image]({{ "/assets/imgs/notes/appreg.png" | relative_url }})

 Provide the details and select web under redirection URL.
+Redirection URL is the location where the authorization server (Azure AD) is going to send the user once the app has been successfuly been authorized.

 ![upload-image]({{ "/assets/imgs/notes/appurl.png" | relative_url }})

 After the app creation, note down the application ID, Object ID and tenant ID as we are going to use them later in firewall configuration.